 Education Cost Sharing has been budgeted at \$187.9 million as ECS Alliance funding is provided directly to the Board of Education and not as a pass-through via the City's General Fund.
-The total State Grants-In-Aid / Municipal Aid assumed in the FY2023 Adopted Budget is \$254 million.
-The increase in revenue for FY2023 relates to the change at the State level decreasing the Motor Vehicle mill rate to 32.46 mills.
+The total State Grants-In-Aid / Municipal Aid assumed in the FY2023 Recommended Budget is \$254 million.
+The increase in revenue for FY2023 relates to the change at the State level decreasing the Motor Vehicle mill rate to 29 mills.
 The State will be reimbursing the City for the difference between the City's mill rate and the new cap, which was formerly 45 mills.

-Payment-In-Lieu of Taxes - State
+Payment-In-Lieu of Taxes- State

 This revenue category is comprised of miscellaneous funding from the State including income from: Manufacturer's Facilities program and Veterans' exemptions.
 In FY2022, an additional \$11 million was included as a distribution from the State related to distressed municipalities.
-FY2023 has the same distribution; however it has been incorporated into the Traditional PILOT section above.
+Such amount is also included in FY2023, however, is included in the Traditional PILOT section above.